 Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some perpetrators use perceived cultural practices as a way to coerce a person into marriage.
-We note The Forced Marriage Unit's statutory quidance and especially Chapter 7 on page 32 of the Multi-agency quidelines, which is specifically aimed at teachers, lecturers and other members of staff within schools, colleges and universities.
-Any possible forced marriage case will be shared with the DSL with a view to referring to appropriate agencies following the referral procedures.
+We note The Forced Marriage Unit's statutory guidance The right to choose: government guidance on forced marriage and especially Chapter 7 on page 32 of the Multi-agency guidelines, which is specifically aimed at teachers, lecturers and other members of staff within schools, colleges and universities.